 How to Calculate Interest Rates on a Loan for Debt Repayment

-The loan period also plays a key role.
-A longer period lowers monthly payments but increases the total interest. iMoney warns that one of the risks of debt consolidation is extending the loan period, which increases the interest payments overall.
+Loan period.
+A longer period lowers monthly payments and pushes up total interest. iMoney notes that one of the risks of debt consolidation is the increased loan period, which makes interest payments higher overall.

-- Interest rates may not be lower.
-If the new loan charges a higher interest rate than some existing debts (e.g., a housing loan), consolidation may not be worthwhile.
+- Interest Rates May Not Be Lower: If your new loan has a higher interest than one of your existing debts (like that housing loan), it may not even be worth consolidating.

 - Fees and terms.
 Some companies charge high fees.
 Make sure to read the contract carefully.